 Chicago Police Officers from Kentucky, 1900-1930sWritten by Reinette F. Jones, April 21, 2022

-More than 20 African American men from Kentucky were Chicago Police officers in the early 1900s-1930s.
-Some of their names have been added below.
-In addition to providing the names, this entry is meant to give recognition to more African Americans from Kentucky being employed in the Chicago Police Department during the first three decades of the 1900s than in any one city in any other state, including Kentucky.
+More than 30 African American men from Kentucky were Chicago police officers in the early 1900s-1930s.
+Some of their names are listed below.
+In addition to providing their names, this entry is meant to emphasize that more African Americans from Kentucky were employed in the Chicago Police Department during the first three decades of the 1900s than in any one city in any state, including Kentucky.

-No indications have been found that the Chicago Police Department was recruiting African American officers from Kentucky.
-There is a theory that a Kentucky connection existed between those doing the hiring and those applying to the Police Department.
-Added to that suggestion is the fact that the police officers listed below did not have prior law enforcement training before joining the Chicago Police Department.
-Some of the officers served in the military.
+No indication has been found that the Chicago Police Department was recruiting African American officers from Kentucky.
+There is a theory, however, that a Kentucky connection existed between those doing the hiring and those applying to the Police Department.
+Added to that suggestion is the fact that the police officers listed below did not have prior law enforcement training before joining the Chicago Police Department, although some of the officers had served in the military.
 Some may have known each other as fellow Kentuckians and encouraged each other to apply to become police officers.
-Much more research is needed to fully understand and explain how and why the number of African Americans from Kentucky were hired as police officers in Chicago.
+Much more research is needed to fully understand and explain how and why a large number of African Americans from Kentucky were hired as police officers in Chicago.

 AFRICAN AMERICANS FROM KENTUCKY EMPLOYED IN THE CHICAGO POLICE DEPARTMENT (police officers, detectives, a matron of the court, and a misidentified employee)

 Kinzie Blueitt (1900-1971) was born in Bowling Green, the son of Thomas and Angie G. Blueitt.
 The family was living in Bowling Green when they were enumerated in the 1900 U.S. Census, then at 1719 Belden Avenue in Chicago when enumerated in the 1910 U.S. Census.
 Thomas Blueitt supported his family by working as a porter at a storage company.